About This Program

 Minor Health Problems

-While this is not a complete list, the following is a guideline of problems suitable for your family doctor or an urgent care clinic.
+While this is not a complete list, the following is a guideline of problems suitable for your family doctor, nurse practitioner or an urgent care clinic.

 - Minor burns or injuries